arista-netdevops-community/cvp-in-gcp/README.md

 <!-- /vscode-markdown-toc -->

 ##  1. <a name='TLDR'></a>TLDR
-Install terraform, configure gcloud and use the `.tfvars` example.
+Install terraform, configure gcloud and use one of the provided `.tfvars` examples.

 > **_NOTE_**: If you get the `The "count" value depends on resource attributes that cannot be determined until apply, so Terraform cannot predict how many instances will be created.` error message, you didn't use the [-target module.cvp_cluster](#targetmodule.cvp_cluster) parameter.